-Shortly after my February notes, the Corona pandemic climbed to the top of the international society and changed almost everything.
+Shortly after my February notes, the Corona pandemic climbed to the top of international society and changed almost everything.
 So too, the plan for having SPAR shown in Tehran.
-It had to be cancelled this spring and will be shown there at a later point.
+It had to be cancelled this spring and will hopefully be shown there at a later point.

 After some back and forth about the likely schedule, it looks now to be August.
 At the Lingang International Art Center (LIAC) in the huge new industrial zone south of Shanghai – you may have heard about it because it is where Tesla recently opened its new car factory.

 Get an impression of LIAC here – or see some shots below.